Azure/doAzureParallel/docs/30-customize-cluster.md

 # Customizing the cluster

 There are several ways to control what gets deployed to a cluster.
-The most flexible and powerful method is to manage the docker conatiner image that is used to provision the cluster.
+The most flexible and powerful method is to manage the docker container image that is used to provision the cluster.
 By default doAzureParallel uses containers to provision the R environement.
 Anything within the container will be available on all nodes in the cluster.
 The default container used in doAzureParallel is [rocker/tidyverse:latest](https://hub.docker.com/r/rocker/tidyverse/) developed and maintained by the rocker organization.

 ## Modifying the default docker container

 Specifying a docker container is done by updating your cluster.json file.
-Simply adding a reference to the docker container in the cluster.json file 'containerImage' property will cause all new clusters to deploy that conatiner to your cluster. doAzureParallel will use the version of R specified in the container.
+Simply adding a reference to the docker container in the cluster.json file 'containerImage' property will cause all new clusters to deploy that container to your cluster. doAzureParallel will use the version of R specified in the container.

 ```json
 {